 The TI-89 Titanium graphing calculator is a hand held calculator that helps you calculate many statistics and probability problems in seconds.
-A permutation problem is one where a certain number of items are selected in order and that order doesn’t matter.
+A combination problem is one where a certain number of items are selected in order and that order doesn’t matter.
 While doing this by hand is cumbersome (the equation you use involves factorials: n!(n – r)!), the calculator can figure it out at the press of a button.

 Sample problem: If there are 5 people, Barb, Sue, Jan, Jim, and Rob, and only three will be chosen for the new Parent Teacher Association, how many combinations are possible for the committee?

-Step 1: Press the Home screen on the calculator.
+Step 1: Press the HOME screen on the calculator.

-Step 2: Press the Catalog key.
+Step 2: Press the CATALOG key.

-Step 3: Press Alpha 6.
+Step 3: Press ALPHA 6.
 This selects the letter “n” and brings you to the “n”s in the list.
-If it doesn’t, try pressing Alpha 6 again.
+If it doesn’t, try pressing ALPHA 6 again.

 Step 4: Find nCr(.
-Press Enter.
+Press ENTER.

 Step 5: Press 5.
 This is the number of possible people, or n.

 Step 7: Press ).
 The entry on your calculator should now read nCr(5,3).
-Press Enter.
+Press ENTER.
 This returns you result.
 There are 10 possible ways this committee can be chosen.

-Tip: Instead of hitting the Alpha and 6 keys, use the scroll button to scroll through the menu.
+Tip: Instead of hitting the ALPHA and 6 keys, use the scroll button to scroll through the menu.